CPAM: Context-Preserving Adaptive Manipulation for Zero-Shot Real Image Editing: Experiments

-Methods like SDEdit~\cite{meng2022sdedit} often yield unrealistic results due to their dependence on noise strength parameters, which can disrupt semantic consistency.
+Quantitative results are summarized in Table~\ref{tab:quantitative}.
+We excluded the evaluation of P2P~\cite{hertz2022prompt} combined with Null text inversion technique\cite{mokady2022null} due to its reliance on an initial prompt that often leads to unchanged outputs.
+Results reveal a clear trend: methods like SDEdit~\cite{meng2022sdedit} often yield unrealistic results due to their dependence on noise strength parameters, which can disrupt semantic consistency.
 MasaCtrl~\cite{cao_2023_masactrl} lacks precise control over background and foreground elements during denoising, leading to unwanted alterations.
 PnP~\cite{Tumanyan_2023_CVPR} preserves the background but often fails to meet the target prompt, while FPE~\cite{liu2024towards} generates minimal visible changes due to its high reliance on self-attention maps.
 Pix2Pix-Zero~\cite{parmar2023zeroshot} struggles in real image editing tasks due to its dependence on closely matched prompts.
 Additionally, DiffEdit~\cite{couairon2022diffedit} and LEDIT++~\cite{brack2024ledits++} often capture the entire object when generating masks based on noise estimation, resulting in unwanted modifications.
 Although Imagic~\cite{kawar2023imagic} excels in user satisfaction, it frequently struggles with background retention and can produce misalignments or unwanted alterations, and requires more time consuming for fine-tuning and optimizing for each image prompt pair.
 In contrast, our CPAM demonstrates a more robust performance in preserving both object integrity and background details, effectively executing complex edits without sacrificing quality.
 This combination of qualitative and quantitative evaluations underscores the effectiveness of our approach in the context of modern image editing techniques.

+Additionally, CPAM consistently achieves strong performance across different diffusion backbones.
+In particular, CPAM-SDXL obtains the best background preservation performance with {LPIPS of 0.118} and {RMSE of 18.90}, while maintaining competitive text-image alignment with {CLIPScore of 29.77}.
+CPAM-SD2.1 also achieves the best DreamSim score and the second-best RMSE, demonstrating the effectiveness of the proposed method across different model architectures.
+We observe that the performance of CPAM further improves when integrated with stronger diffusion backbones such as SD2.1 and SDXL.
+This behavior is consistent with the architectural characteristics of these models.
+For example, SDXL contains significantly more attention layers than SD1.5, providing richer attention interactions that benefit our attention manipulation strategy, while SD2.1 introduces improved text conditioning and feature representations.
+Since CPAM directly operates on self- and cross-attention mechanisms, it naturally benefits from these stronger architectural capacities.